Departments of Bolivia

 Updates:

-A document issued by the Comunidad Andina (Andean Community) on 2002-10-02 defines a set of codes for the subdivisions of the member countries: Bolivia, Colombia, Ecuador, Peru, and Venezuela.
+Source [5] defines a set of codes for the subdivisions of the member countries of the Comunidad Andina (Andean Community): Bolivia, Colombia, Ecuador, Peru, and Venezuela.
 The codes and subdivision names constitute the Nomenclatura de las Unidades Territoriales Estadísticas de la Comunidad Andina (NUTE ANDINA) (Nomenclature of Statistical Territorial Units).
 This work appears to be part of a collaboration with Eurostat, the European consortium that developed the NUTS codes for subdivisions of countries.

 Country overview: